pckv/kompis/README.md

 DELETE /users/current
 ```

 Delete the current authorized user.
+All listings where this user is
+the assignee will be unassigned and all listings where this user is
+the owner will be deleted.

 The client should get rid of the `Authorization` token manually.

 **Request**